ArbitrumFoundation/governance/docs/proposal_lifecycle_example.md

 ### **6. ArbOne: `UpgradeExecutor.execute`**

 Once the retryable ticket has been created, anyone can redeem it, which will call the `execute` function on the upgrade executor.
 As we've seen above, the upgrade executor will take the data provided and use it to `delegatecall` an upgrade contract to execute the upgrade.
-In our example, this would be the `OneOffUpgradeContract.executeUpgrade` function.
+In our example, this would be the `MyAction.perform` function.

 ## Alternative Paths